butla/bultrowicz.com/cv/curriculum_vitae.en.md

 I worked as the main developer and the de facto architect of the system.
 Later on I also took over the maintenance and design of our cloud infrastructure.
 Other than that I did some ETL and occasional simple data analysis.

 My duties included:

-- creating back-end APIs with Python and stuffing them in Docker containers;
+- creating back-end APIs with Python (AioHTTP) and stuffing them in Docker containers
-- designing our systems on AWS (ECS, Lambda, Kinesis, S3, SSM);
+- designing our systems on AWS (ECS, Lambda, Kinesis, S3, CloudWatch)
-- encoding our infrastructure and doing deployments with Terraform;
+- encoding our infrastructure and doing deployments with Terraform
-- creating test strategies and tools for our cloud applications;
+- creating test strategies and tools for our cloud applications
-- helping in the design of our CitusDB (distributed PostgreSQL) schema;
-- setting up logging, metrics, and alerts;
-- working out our development practices (trunk-based development, zero down-time deployments, etc.);

-My duties included:
-- creating back-end APIs with Python and stuffing them in Docker containers;
-- encoding our infrastructure and doing deployments with Terraform;
-- designing our systems on AWS (ECS, Lambda, Kinesis, S3);
-- helping in the design of our CitusDB (distributed PostgreSQL) schema;
+- helping in the design of our CitusDB (distributed PostgreSQL) schema
-- setting up centralised logging (Google Stackdriver, AWS CloudWatch), metrics, and alerts (PagerDuty);
+- setting up logging (CloudWatch, Google Stackdriver), metrics, and alerts (Sentry, PagerDuty)
-- trying not to create glaring security risks;
-- setting up our development practices (trunk-based development, zero down-time deployments, etc.);
+- working out our development practices (trunk-based development, zero down-time deployments, etc.)

 We worked like start-ups do, so we were context-switching and were always time-starved.
 Because of that the code I wrote had to be immediately understandable for me and my boss,